 Teachers now, please please please, listen to a student if they say something like this.
 Report it to your safeguarding lead, and follow it up if you feel like nothing is being done.

-Don’t let this children and young people fall through the cracks.
+Don’t let these children and young people fall through the cracks.
 Because witnessing domestic violence is abuse.